AsmaTariqA/AsmaTariqA/README.md

-Hey there 👋, I am Asma Tariq Ansari.
+Howdy, I am Asma Tariq Ansari.
-I take interest in IT and Development.
+A teen with interest in tech and development.
-I am learnig Web Development and
+Presently, learning web development.
 I wanna support my skills on Github by uploading projects.

 <!---